signal18/docs.signal18.io/03.usage/03.api/docs.md

 api-credential = "admin:repman"
 ```

-At startup of the monitor, X509 certificates are loaded from the replication-manager share directory to ensure TLS https secure communication.
+At startup of the monitor, X509 certificates are loaded from the replication-manager share directory or from keys defined from config files to ensure TLS https secure communication.

-Replace those files with your own certificate to make sure your deployment is secured.
+Replace those files with your own certificate signed or self signed to make sure your deployment is secured.

 ```
 # Key considerations for algorithm "RSA" ≥ 2048-bit